tchapi/davis/README.md

 ### DAV Server

 The underlying server implementation supports (*non-exhaustive list*) CalDAV, CardDAV, WebDAV, calendar sharing, scheduling, mail notifications, and server-side subscriptions (*depending on the capabilities of the client*).

+### Additional features ✨

+- Subscriptions (to be added via the client, such as the macOS calendar, for instance)
+- Public calendars, available to anyone with the link
+- Automatic birthday calendar, updated on the fly when birthdates change in your contacts

 ### Deployment